Saviour Pirotta: Work in Translation

 Pirotta's books have been translated and published by major commercial publishers in various countries, including the United States, Australia, Canada, Italy, France, Spain, Slovakia, Holland, Portugal, Germany, Rumania, Belgium, Sweden, Brazil, Thailand, Greece, Estonia, Poland, Russia, Lebanon, Japan, South Africa, Indonesia and South Korea.
 In 2020, Pirotta's literary agents signed a translation deal with Midsea Books in Malta to produce his Stone Age Wolfsong series, which is partly set on the island.
 The series is translated by Noel Tanti.
 In 2021, Midsea Books also published Pirotta's set of ten First Greek Myths.

 Collaborations

 Pirotta has collaborated with some of the biggest names in children's illustration today, including Jane Ray, Emma Chichester Clark, Catherine Hyde, Chris Riddell, Chris Mould, Jan Lewis, Alan Marks, Toni Goffe and Richard Johnson.

 Theatre

 In July 2019, the Stephen Joseph Theatre in Scarborough, North Yorkshire, announced that it is staging the world premiere of Pirotta's first professional play for children, Granny's Exploding Toilet, in the autumn.

 The entire run was sold out.
 Pirotta was commissioned to write a second play, an adaptation of Little Red Riding Hood for the SJT.
-It was scheduled for April 2020 but the production was put back to 2021 and then 2022 due to the Coronavirus Panademic.
+It was scheduled for April 2020 but the production was halted by the pandemic.

+In 2024 Teatru Malta announced that Pirotta had adapted his bestselling series First Greek Myths into a family musical to be performed at Teatru Salesjan in Sliema ahead of a European tour.
+Called Miti, Miti the show was part of the Ziguzajg children's theatre festival.

+A further production was held at Teatro Due in Parma, Italy.
+The musical was also staged at the Espace Gruber Theatre in Strasbourg during a weekend called Une Journee de Aventures Literarires.
+This was part of Malta's celebration of its EU presidency in 2025.